This page lists all the HTML Tags, which when used, create HTML elements.

 - The

-element, which consists of the meaning or pronunciation of the<ruby>
+<rt>element holds the text component of the<ruby>element, which consists of the meaning or pronunciation of the<ruby>element’s content. <ruby>

 - The